vnguyen24/MNIST-Experiment-Management-System/README.md

 - JobQueue: RabbitMQ
 - Hosing service: Netlify, Render, CloudAMQP
 - Misc (Things I used but unsure how to classify): Docker, Postman, Werkzeug, gunicorn, waitress, eventlet, gevent, kombu

-## Note to myself
-Everyone needs to take a first step.
-This is your true first step.
-Don't forget that!